Severswoed/GlowStatus/README.md

 # 🌟 GlowStatus

-**Smart Presence Indicator with Govee + Google Workspace**
+**Smart Presence Indicator with Govee + Google Calendar**

-GlowStatus is a lightweight, cross-platform status indicator system that integrates Govee smart lights with your Google Calendar to show your availability at a glance.
-It’s perfect for home offices, shared spaces, and remote work setups.
+GlowStatus is a cross-platform status indicator system that syncs your Govee smart lights with your Google Calendar, showing your availability at a glance.
+Perfect for home offices, shared spaces, and remote work.

 ---

 ## 🚀 Features

-- ⏰ **Real-time Meeting Detection** – Syncs with Google Calendar to detect your meeting status
+- **Real-time Meeting Detection** – Syncs with Google Calendar to detect your meeting status.
-- 💡 **Smart Light Control** – Uses Govee API to change light colors based on presence
+- **Smart Light Control** – Uses Govee API to change light colors based on presence.
-- ⚙️ **Configurable Modes** – Set custom color themes for:
+- **Configurable Modes** – Custom color themes for:
   - In a Meeting
   - Available
   - Focus Mode
   - Offline
-- 🔐 **Secure by Default** – Uses `.env` for secure API key and token management
+- **Secure by Default** – Uses `.env` for secure API key and token management.
-- 📱 **Mobile & Codespace Friendly** – Designed to work on iPad via GitHub Codespaces
+- **Mobile & Codespace Friendly** – Works on iPad via GitHub Codespaces.

 ---